 Nine themes, referred to in this report as factors, that typically impact investor confidence were identified for analysis.
 The factors were: corruption, economic policies and legislation, employment, Gross Domestic Product (GDP), innovation and technology, poverty, press freedom, ruling party, and skills and workforce development.

-Sentiment factor performance of the 9 African countries
+Sentiment factor comparitive performance

 The majority of countries analysed displayed an increase in positive public sentiment towards the factors impacting on investor confidence, namely Angola, Côte d’Ivoire, Ethiopia, Morocco and Nigeria.
 While Ghana, Kenya, Senegal and South Africa showed a decrease in public sentiment towards the factors.

 The factors that most frequently contributed to decreased public sentiment were, lack of trust in the ruling party and leadership, as well as continued concerns with corruption and poverty.

 Factors contributing to improved public sentiment included growth in GDP and economic stability, improved employment,innovation and technology and belief in the ruling party’s ability to govern.

 Countries analysed continued to be plagued by issues of corruption, poverty and lack of decisive economic policy.
 Lack of leadership and corruption were also problems raised by authors north and south of the equator.